BlueBrain/BlueRecording/README.md

 # BlueRecording

-This repository contains scripts to produce an input file (also refered to as an electrodes file or a weights file) for the calculation of extracellular signals in [neurodamus](https://github.com/BlueBrain/neurodamus).
+BlueRecording is used to produce an input file (also refered to as an electrodes file or a weights file) for the calculation of extracellular signals in [neurodamus](https://github.com/BlueBrain/neurodamus).
 Complete documentation for this calculation can be found [here](https://github.com/BlueBrain/neurodamus/tree/main/docs).

-This branch provides scripts that produces an electrodes file compatible with the [SONATA format](https://github.com/BlueBrain/sonata-extension/blob/master/source/sonata_tech.rst#format-of-the-electrodes_file).
-For scripts to produce an electrode file compatible with the old BlueConfig format, see the non-sonata branch of this repo.
+This branch provides code that produces an electrodes file compatible with the [SONATA format](https://github.com/BlueBrain/sonata-extension/blob/master/source/sonata_tech.rst#format-of-the-electrodes_file).
+For scripts to produce an electrode file compatible with the old BlueConfig format, see the *non-sonata* branch of this repo.

+## System requirements

+Our documentation and examples assume that you are running BlueRecording on a Linux system with slurm and the spack package manager.
+BlueRecording has not been tested on any other system.

 ## Installation of dependencies

-BlueRecording depends on [BluePySnap](https://github.com/BlueBrain/snap/) and h5py with MPI support.
-BlueRecording and all its dependencies can be installed by running `snap install --add py-bluerecording`
+BlueRecording depends on [BluePySnap](https://github.com/BlueBrain/snap/) and h5py and HDF5 built with MPI support.
+The provided examples depend on [Neurodamus](https://github.com/BlueBrain/neurodamus).
+BlueRecording and all its dependencies can be installed by running `spack install --add py-bluerecording`

 ## Steps to produce electrode files

-The steps listed here are identical for both the SONATA-based and BlueConfig-based versions.

 1. Produce a compartment report from a target including the cells that will be used for the LFP calculation.
 Instructions for this step are found [here](https://github.com/BlueBrain/neurodamus/blob/main/docs/online-lfp.rst)
 2. Create a csv file containing information about the electrodes.
 Each row of the file contains information about one electrode contact.
 The scripts writeEEGToCSV.py and writeNeuropixelsToCSV.py are provided to create this file for a two-contact EEG system and a Neuropixels probe, respectively.
 The latter can be launched with WriteNPCSV.sh.
 The format of the csv file is defined as follows: